varmox/ygeonline/content/post/tanzu-kubernetes-grid-workstation-setup.md

 **TKG Bootstrap Machine on Fedora**

 Tanzu Kubernetes Grid needs a workstation to bootstrap your Kubernetes Cluster.
-This is a short guide for a Linux RHEL based bootstrap Machine:
+This is a short guide for a Fedora based bootstrap Machine:

 **Requirements**

 - Docker
 - Tanzu CLI
+- dedicated admin user in the wheel-group

 **Install Docker**

 Docker in newest RHEL system can sometimes be confusing due to the confusing about docker and podman.
-I haven't tested this setup with podman, we will use docker-ce.
+I should work with podman, but we explicity are going to install docker-ce.

+Login to your system (via ssh) with the admin user.

 Add Repo and Install Docker CE
 ```